 Type of tests accepted

-Many people believe that Canada only accepts PCR tests, but this is 100% false.
+Many people believed that Canada only accepted PCR tests, but this is 100% false.

-What is not accepted is the rapid antigenic test (cheaper and quicker results).
+What was not accepted was the rapid antigen test (cheaper and quicker results).
 But that changed on February 28.

 Canada also accepts saliva testing, as long as it is one of the accepted types of tests.
 My free PCR in the US, which was my first PCR ever, was a saliva test without even trying to find that version of the test.